Payment Disputes Walkthrough

 If the bank resolves the case in your customer’s favor, your customer will receive a refund for the disputed amount.
 Unfortunately, when the bank makes their decision, it is final—they won’t allow us to assist you any further.
 If you don’t have enough funds to cover the cost of a lost payment dispute, you can discuss your available repayment options with our Recovery Team.

-If the dispute is resolved in your favor, we’ll lift the hold on the funds and you’ll be able to deposit them to your bank account.
+If the dispute is resolved in your favor, we’ll lift the hold on the funds and you’ll be able to transfer them to your bank account.